suns1232023/History-Literature-Psychology-First-Person-Narratives/README.md

 * strategic behavior
 * risk perception

+## Decision and Systems Thinking

+* feedback loops
+* path dependence
+* incentives
+* institutional resilience
+* adaptive systems
+* unintended consequences
+* local versus systemic optimization

-### Neuroscience-Informed Interpretation
+## Neuroscience-Informed Perspectives

-Where appropriate, narratives may use concepts from:
+Where appropriate, narratives may refer to broad concepts such as:

-* reward and threat processing
+* threat and reward processing
 * attachment
 * stress responses
 * habit formation
 * emotional regulation

-These concepts are used as **interpretive frameworks**, not as retrospective clinical diagnoses.
+These concepts are used cautiously.

+The project does **not** attempt to retrospectively diagnose historical or fictional individuals.

 ---

-# A Recurring Question
+# 9. Recurring Questions

-Across very different historical periods and cultures, the same psychological problems repeatedly appear.
+Across different periods, cultures, and fictional worlds, remarkably similar psychological problems appear.

-A king may fear losing power.

-A warrior may fear humiliation.
+Why do people remain inside systems they know are failing?

+Why do intelligent people rationalize decisions they once opposed?

+Why does power change the way people perceive reality?

+Why do people defend decisions after evidence begins to contradict them?

+Why does humiliation sometimes become more powerful than material interest?

-A lover may confuse attachment with destiny.
+Why do people confuse attachment with destiny?

-A politician may mistake survival for morality.

-A victim may eventually reproduce the behavior of those who hurt them.

-A person may defend a decision long after they have realized it was wrong.

-A character may spend an entire lifetime protecting an identity that was constructed by someone else.
+Why do institutions become dependent on individuals?

+Why do people sacrifice themselves for identities they did not choose?

+Why does uncertainty make people prefer familiar failure to unfamiliar possibility?

+Why can a single piece of information transform the perceived value of an entire situation?

+Why do some ideas survive their creators?

 The names change.